yupeshekhonov/addresses_docs/docs.md

 ### is

 This object provides methods for checking whether some address meets the expectations.
-All methods return `true` or `false`, never throws an error.
+All methods return `true` or `false`, never throw an error.

 #### substrateAddress

-The method checks whether an address is a valid substrate address (with checksum check).
+The method checks whether an address is a valid Substrate address (with checksum check).

 ```ts
 substrateAddress: (address: string) => boolean